-Print items normally check out for two hours of use in the Library.
-Up to 10 books at a time may be checked out for two weeks.
+Reserve Items Print items normally check out for two hours of use in the Library.

+Books Up to 10 books at a time may be checked out for two weeks.
 A book may be renewed two times after the original due date unless another patron has requested the material by placing a hold on the item.

-May not be checked out May not be checked out May not be checked out Check out for three working days unless restricted.
+Reference, Core May not be checked out Journals May not be checked out Abstracts, Indexes May not be checked out

+AVs, CD-ROMs May be checked out for three working days unless restricted.

 Fines for overdue books are \$1.00 per day per book with a maximum fine of \$100.00.
 Courtesy notices are sent through e-mail three days prior to the due date.
-Renewals may be requested by replying to the courtesy notice, telephoning the Circulation Desk (501) 686-5980 during operating hours, or online.
+Renewals may be requested by replying to the courtesy notice, telephoning the Circulation Desk (501) 686-5980 during operating hours, completing the online form on the Library Web site, or in person.